 How to Roast Pumpkin Seeds

-Removing the seeds is the hard part...roasting is the easiest!
-Line a baking sheet with parchment paper and transfer the seeds onto it.
+2. Season.
 Toss them with a tiny bit (I'm talking one teaspoon!) of avocado oil, a pinch of salt, and some maple or coconut sugar.
 I like to use a spoon to toss the seeds and make sure everything is evenly coated, then spread them out into an even single layer.
-I roast pumpkin seeds at 425 for 10 minutes, tossing them halfway through.

 Health Benefits of Pumpkin Seeds

 One ounce of pumpkin seeds (about a handful) provides 5 grams of plant-based protein and 5 grams of fiber.
 That's incredible!
-Plus, they contain heart-healthy fats (omega 3 and omega 6) and offer important minerals including iron and zinc.
+Plus, they contain heart-healthy fats (omega-3 and omega-6) and offer important minerals including iron and zinc.
 It's a totally addictive snack that's also really, really good for you.

 How to Use Roasted Pumpkin Seeds